awsdocs/amazon-s3-user-guide/doc_source/create-bucket.md

    + Not contain uppercase characters\.
    + Start with a lowercase letter or number\.

    After you create the bucket, you can't change its name\.
-For information about naming buckets, see [Rules for Bucket Naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
+For information about naming buckets, see [Rules for bucket naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
 **Important**
 Avoid including sensitive information, such as account numbers, in the bucket name\.
 The bucket name is visible in the URLs that point to the objects in the bucket\.

 1. In **Region**, choose the AWS Region where you want the bucket to reside\.

    Choose a Region close to you to minimize latency and costs and address regulatory requirements\.
 Objects stored in a Region never leave that Region unless you explicitly transfer them to another Region\.
-For a list of Amazon S3 AWS Regions, see [AWS Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *Amazon Web Services General Reference*\.
+For a list of Amazon S3 AWS Regions, see [AWS service endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the *Amazon Web Services General Reference*\.

 1. In **Bucket settings for Block Public Access**, choose the Block Public Access settings that you want to apply to the bucket\.